MicrosoftDocs/playfab-docs/playfab-docs/features/data/playerdata/player-bans.md

 }
 ```

-Bans applied this way will also be displayed in the table of bans for the target player in Game Manager.
+Bans applied via code will also be displayed in the table of bans for the target player in Game Manager.

-Note, that Cloud Script is different from the other samples and demonstrates how an automated system may ban a player.
+> [!NOTE]

-Note also that Server SDK methods provide more options, such as IP and MAC address ban.
+> The PlayFab Server SDK methods provide more options, such as IP and MAC address bans.

+> [!NOTE]
+> You can use CloudScript functions as part of an automated system that may ban a player.
+To find out more about CloudScript, see our tutorial [Writing Custom CloudScript](../../automation/cloudscript/writing-custom-cloudscript.md).

 Each ban you apply gets an assigned ID.
 Consider the following Server SDK API methods for precise ban management: